 There are no specific regulations on IPR for animal biotechnology or GE animals.

-e.
-International treaties/forums
+f.
+International Treaties/Forums

 While India actively participates in OIE discussions, Post is not aware if India has taken any position on animal biotechnologies, which includes GE animals, genome editing and cloning, in international fora.